 In an itinerary with over 600 km, I’ll show you some of the must-see places in this Portuguese region: Amarante, Lamego, Vila Nova de Foz Côa, Miranda do Douro, Porto and others.

-Visit Douro and Porto in 7 days
+Road Trip in Douro Valley and Porto in 7 days

 If you take into consideration that this day will be shorter than the others, you should take the A4 highway and, before you visit Douro, make your first stop in Amarante.
 In this amazing city, I recommend that you spend some time exploring the historic centre since there are places you can’t miss: